The 57th Graduate Study Programme

 Each year, as part of the educational outreach programmes undertaken by the United Nations, the Information Service at Geneva organizes the Graduate Study Programme.
 This seminar provides an opportunity for outstanding graduate and postgraduate students from all over the world to deepen their understanding of the principles, purposes and activities of the United Nations and its related agencies through first-hand observation and study at the United Nations Office at Geneva.

-Graduate Study Programme will be held at the Palais des Nations from 2 to 13 July 2018
+The 57th Graduate Study Programme will be held at the Palais des Nations from 1 to 12 July 2019

 .
 It will comprise lectures given by senior members of the United Nations and the Geneva-based specialized agencies.
 The GSP theme for 2019 will be: